 INSIDE TENNIS – YEARBOOK 2017 Texas Section –

-When amputee Jeff Bourns first met with USTA Texas’ Cindy Benzon just two summers ago, Bourns threw out the idea of starting an Amputee Tennis Class in Houston.
+When amputee tennis player Jeff Bourns first met with USTA Texas’ Cindy Benzon just two summers ago, Bourns threw out the idea of starting an Amputee Tennis Class in Houston.
 Little did they know how far that idea would take them.